-If a party is concerned about a delay in the delivery of a reserved decision, they may write to the QCAT President via post or email.
+If a party is concerned about a delay in the delivery of a reserved decision, they may contact the QCAT President via email or post.

 Reasons for a decision

 Reasons can be given either at the hearing or at a later time.
-If the reasons are given verbally at the hearing a person can apply to have a copy of the reasons given to them at no cost.
+If the reasons are given verbally at the hearing, a party can apply to have a copy of the reasons given to them at no cost.
 The tribunal must provide a copy of the reasons within 45 days of the request for reasons.

 The tribunal may give the person a written transcript or an audio recording of the part of the proceeding in which the reasons were given orally.